-On behalf of our client, FIRM respectfully requests a Private Letter Ruling under Illinois Regulation 1200.110 as to the proper application of Illinois retail [sic] occupation (ROT) and use tax (UT) concerning maintenance contracts as detailed below where the price for the maintenance contract is separately stated on the invoice from the invoice for the software license, which is exempt pursuant to 86 III Adm.
+On behalf of our client, FIRM respectfully requests a Private Letter Ruling under Illinois Regulation 1200.110 as to the proper application of Illinois retail [sic] occupation (ROT) and use tax (UT) concerning optional and mandatory maintenance contracts as detailed below where the price for each type of agreement is separately stated and both types of agreements pertain and relate to the licensing of computer software which is exempt pursuant to 86 III Adm.
 Code 130.
-1935(a).
+1935 (a).